To make a delicious cup of coffee, it’s important to use coffee grounds of the right size.

 What’s more, a grind size that’s too fine can get packed, causing water to run unevenly through the grounds.

-Achieving the Right Grind Size for Moka Pot Coffee with Different Grinders
+Achieving the Moka Pot Grind Size with Different Grinders

 Whichever type of coffee grinder you might own, there are different coffee grind size options to choose from.